Using Social Cues to Recognize Task Failures for HRI: Overview, State-of-the-Art, and Future Directions: Discussion

-Based on our review of the three central research themes, we make the following recommendations to HRI researchers and practitioners interested in using bystander reactions for interaction-specific goals, namely identification of physical robot task failures:
+The current state-of-the-art reveals promises to achieve socially self-aware robots for failure detection, yet gaps remain to be addressed in future research.
+Based on our discussion of the three central research themes, we make the following recommendations to HRI researchers and practitioners interested in using social cues to identify robot task failures.